 Clinical trials transform theories developed in the lab into real-world applications.
 Trials are performed to approve medical treatments in human patients – and this means that the stakes are high.
 It is essential that trials follow strict scientific standards and are carried out ethically.
 Because of this, clinical trials are multi-step processes that are highly regulated throughout.
 Each step relies on a variety of dedicated experts and volunteers to be performed successfully.

 It truly takes a village to carry out a clinical trial.
 Many diverse roles must be filled for a clinical trial to be performed successfully.

 Each study will have different needs for human volunteers to meet.
 At the start of the clinical trial process, drugs are often tested in healthy, young volunteers that do not have any medical conditions and aren’t taking any conflicting drugs (also known as concomitant medications).
-Trials in later phases will seek out participants with the condition that the drug is designed to treat.
+It isn’t until later phases when trials will seek out participants with the condition that the drug is designed to treat.
 Clinical studies may also test a drug in specific demographics to better understand its effects in people of a particular age, race, or sex.
-In every study, there are inclusion and exclusion criteria – or in other words, certain qualifications that a participant must meet, and traits that a participant must not have.
+In every study, there are inclusion and exclusion criteria – in other words, there are certain qualifications that a participant must meet, and traits that a participant must not have.

 Human patients are absolutely essential to the clinical trial process.
 People participate in clinical trials for different reasons – some want to make a contribution to the advancement of medicine, and some want to try experimental treatments for their particular ailment.